dllllb/pytorch-lifestream/docs/feature_naming.md

 This why we use `pad_sequence` which align length for sequential features and `stack` for array features during batch collection.

-`ptls` extract only sequential features for unsupervised task and additional target for the supervised task.
+`ptls` extracts only sequential features for unsupervised task and additional target for the supervised task.
-Other fields used during preprocessing and inference.
+Other fields are used during preprocessing and inference.

 ## Feature names

-The main purpose of the feature naming convention is sequential and array features distinguish.
+The main purpose of the feature naming convention is to distinguish between sequential and array features.
-They both are `np.ndarray` or `torch.tensor` and we can't use data type for distinguish.
+They both are `np.ndarray` or `torch.tensor` so we can't use data type to distinguish.

-It's important to know feature type because:
+It's important to know the feature type because:

 - sequential align lengths with `pad_sequence`, arrays use `stack` during batch collection.
-- only sequential features used to get length of entire sequence
+- only sequential features can be used to get length of entire sequence
 - only sequential features are augmented by timeline modifications like slice, trx dropout or shuffle

 We introduce naming rules to solve type discrimination problems.